Odone Belluzzi: Treatise of buildings science

-The work "Scienza delle Costruzioni" of the school Odone Belluzzi, is a relevant work which aims at teaching the subject Scienza delle Costruzioni in the university departments of architecture and engineering.
-Originally, it was divided into three volumes, now is composed of four.
-"Scienza delle Costruzioni" is an extraordinary piece of work, which has demanded few years, in which every word is evaluated with accurate precision and passion.
-The greatness of the author is visible, since he is skillfully able to communicate successfully the most difficult and complicated concepts starting from the easiest ones, gradually growing, evaluating new difficulties, explaining the text with comments and notes so to get concepts easier.
-The work is also exemplified through many exercises, usually with different methods, with the aim of showing prominent aspects and advantages.
+The work "Scienza delle Costruzioni" of the school Odone Belluzzi aims to teach the subject Scienza delle Costruzioni in the university departments of architecture and engineering.
+Originally, it was divided into three volumes, now it is composed of four.
+The works starts from the easiest concepts, gradually growing, evaluating new difficulties, explaining the text with comments and notes so to get concepts easier.
+The work also contains many exercises, with the aim of showing prominent aspects and advantages.
 The student in this way is encouraged and stimulated in a subject which seems apparently difficult.
-Moreover, the student easily and spontaneously grasps, understands and examines the phenomenon.
 The work deals with every aspect of the subject starting from its basis, which are linked with statistics and analytic mechanics.

 In the first volume (1940–41) is developed a theory about elastic beam's strain, proving in a simple mode the respective formulas and theorem.

 That method allows the evolving of the linear beam's, continuum beam's, frame's and even structure's calculus.

 The second volume (1943–50) is about the elastic arch structure, the steel structure's implementation.

 The third volume (1961) is about the slab structure's, sheet structure's, vault structure's problem and is about the plastic material's performance.

 The fourth volume (1955) expound on balance's instability's problem and vibration's problem.

 The treatise was published from Zanichelli and was translated in several language.

-Odone Belluzzi guaranteed that the treatise will be effective for half an century, and so it was.
+Odone Belluzzi guaranteed that the treatise will be effective for half a century, and so it was.